Alex Randolph: Biography

-Alexander Randolph was born on 4th May 1922 in Czechoslovakia where his parents spent four years coming from the USA.
+Alexander Randolph was born on 4 May 1922 in Czechoslovakia where his parents spent four years coming from the USA.
 He was the son of self-described "rich parents".
-His father Samuel Alexander was an artist painter born in Odessa, Russian Empire (1878-1944) and his mother Mary (1882-1955) was an American sculptor.
+His father Samuel Alexander was an artist painter born in Odessa, Russian Empire (1878–1944) and his mother Mary (1882–1955) was an American sculptor.
 Alex and his half-brother Christopher Craig spent their childhood and teenage in Venice, Italy.
 They both attended a private school in Switzerland.

 The Randolph family owned the Palazzetto Stern along the Grand Canal in Dorsoduro in Venice from 1924 to ~1946-47.
-Alex spent his early years in various occupations, including military intelligence and as an advertising copy editor in Boston.
+Randolf spent his early years in various occupations, including military intelligence and as an advertising copy editor in Boston.

-In 1961, Alex Randolph moved to Japan and became a professional game developer, performing initial work on TwixT.
+In 1961, Randolph moved to Japan and became a professional game developer, performing initial work on TwixT.
 During this time, he became a dan player in shogi.

-In 1962, Alex Randolph (along with Sid Sackson) was commissioned to start a new game division for Minnesota Mining and Manufacturing (also known as 3M).
+In 1962, Randolph (along with Sid Sackson) was commissioned to start a new game division for Minnesota Mining and Manufacturing (also known as 3M).
 Through 3M, Randolph created and published such games as Breakthru, Evade, Oh-Wah-Ree, and TwixT.

-Alex Randolph moved back to Venice, Italy in 1968, continuing his career as a game developer with the company Venice Connection established with Dario De Toffoli and Leo Colovini.
+Randolph moved back to Venice, Italy in 1968, continuing his career as a game developer with the company Venice Connection established with Dario De Toffoli and Leo Colovini.

-Alex Randolph was married to Gertrude Eisenstadt (1921-2008), an American.
+Randolph was married to Gertrude Eisenstadt (1921–2008), an American.

-Alex Randolph died aged 82 in Venice on 27 April 2004.
-His grave is in San Michele Cemetery in Venice until February 2029.
+Randolph died aged 82 in Venice on 27 April 2004 and was buried in San Michele Cemetery in Venice.

-Alex wrote 3 books.
-Also, two biographies were written on Alex : « Die Sonnenseite » by Philippe Evrard and « Alex Randolph : Artista e autore di giochi » by Cosimo Cardellicchio.
+Randolf wrote 3 books.
+Also, two biographies were written about Randolf: Die Sonnenseite by Philippe Evrard and Alex Randolph : Artista e autore di giochi by Cosimo Cardellicchio.